Nomad-Media/samples-js/account-updates/Readme.md

 To update the user, enter the user information you want to update.

 ![](images/update-user.png)

 > 📘 Note
 >
-> For more information about the API call used go to [Updates a user.](ref:updateuser)
+> For more information about the API call used go to [Update User](https://developer.nomad-cms.com/docs/update-user)

 ## Change Email

 To change your email, enter the new email you want to use under "Change Email" and click submit.

 ![](images/change-email.png)

 > 📘 Note
 >
-> For more information about the API call used go to [Changes the email of a user.](ref:changeemail)
+> For more information about the API call used go to [Change Email](https://developer.nomad-cms.com/docs/change-email)

 ## Change Password

 To change your password, enter the new password you want to use under "Change Password" and click submit.

 ![](images/change-password.png)

 > 📘 Note
 >
-> For more information about the API call used go to [Changes the password of a user.](ref:changepassword)
+> For more information about the API call used go to [Change Password](https://developer.nomad-cms.com/docs/change-password)